 When thinking of how to calm the gut wall immune system issues I think of correcting the internal microbiome first.
 This has many facets including avoiding foods that perpetuate and grow harmful bacteria as well as incorporate things that support healthy diversified colonies of good probiotic microbes.
 The ancients did not have refrigerators and fermented foods were a common food that propagated healthy microbiomes.
 These microbes help us digest our food and nutrients, break down toxins and decrease our immune system response.
 The toxins in our food can alter the gut microbiome and cause disruption in the healthy bacteria.
 Using the EWG.Org site to help identify which foods need to be purchased organic.
 The dirty dozen should always be obtained organic.
 The glyphosate that is sprayed on American and foreign crops is a known biome disruptor and causes leaky gut.
 Pesticides and antifungals also disrupt a healthy diverse population of bacteria.
 Over 80% of people in the US. have elevated levels of glyphosate upon testing.
 Eliminating as much as possible is vital to a healthy life and well being.

-The exact colonies of bacteria may be different for each individual, but I will start with what we know.
 The research, although having been around for decades is good but still in its infancy.
 We know some things such as the fact that diversity of the biome is good and we also know that certain bacteria are responsible for certain beneficial effects perhaps more than others.
 For instance, L. Acidophilus is helpful for antagonizing things like Clostrida Difficile and the pathogenic helicobacter Pylori that cause stomach cancer.
 We certainly do not know everything about these tiny lively bacteria that help and support our health.
 Trillions of bacteria living with us each and everyday – do not underestimate their importance.

 Here are some of the important well known strains that decrease harmful immune activators: